riiyu7/Elemental_Fantasy_I/README.md

 - [Python](http://python.org) Used to develop server-side logic and game functions.
 - [Git](http://git-scm.com) A version control system used to track changes in the codebase.
 - [GitHub](http://github.com) Provides secure online storage for the project's code.
+- [visual studio code](https://code.visualstudio.com/) A code editor redefined and optimized for building and debugging modern web and cloud applications.
 - [Visual Studio Code](http://code.visualstudio.com) Served as the Intergrated Development Environment (IDE) for the project.
 - [Heroku](http://heroku.com) A cloud platform used for hosting the deployed back-end of the site.